Year of Call:1996

 Mark holds a Bachelor of Civil Law from the University of Oxford and a Doctor of Juridical Studies from the University of Sydney.
 His Doctoral Thesis concerned the rights of beneficiaries in a capital gains tax context and his suggested tax reforms formed the basis for the Tax Institute of Australia, the Institute of Chartered Accountants Australia and the Australian Society of Certified Practising Accountants’ submission to the Tax Law Improvement Project.
 He also holds a Bachelor of Laws (with honours) and a Bachelor of Business (Accountancy) (with distinction) from the Queensland University of Technology.

-Chambers & Partners Asia Pacific 2017 – Listed as a leading QC for Tax “a go-to man for more cutting-edge work”
+Chambers & Partners Asia Pacific 2017 & 2018 – Listed as a leading QC for Tax “a go-to man for more cutting-edge work” and “reputed in the New South Wales and Queensland markets”

 Australian Financial Review’s Best Lawyers 2017 and 2018 – Listed for Tax Law